UditNayak/BookMyShow/README.md

 - It helps in Dependency Injection.

 `@Repository`: This annotation is used to mark the class as a Data Access Object.
-- Generally we creates an interface which extends  the JpaRepository.
+- Generally we create an interface which extends  the JpaRepository.
 - `JpaRepository<Table_name, Datatype_of_the_primary_key_of_that_table>`
 - Ideally one repository interface should be for one table.
-It is not a good pratice that one repository interface is talking to multiple tables.
+It is not a good practice that one repository interface is talking to multiple tables.

 ##### Benefits of using a JPA Repository
 - JPA Repository automatically provides us a lot of methods.